IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 inventory information as well as to perform multi-domain TE path computation, the P-PNCs report the full packet network, including all the information that the MDSC requires to perform TE path computation.
-In particular, one TE node is reported for each router and one TE link is reported for each intra-domain IP link.
+In particular, one TE node is reported for each IP router and one TE link is reported for each intra-domain IP link.
 The packet topology also reports the IP LTPs terminating the inter-domain IP links.

-The Ethernet Topology Model is used to report the intra-domain Ethernet links supporting the intra-domain IP links as well as the Ethernet LTPs that might terminate cross-layer links, inter-domain Ethernet links or access links, as described in detail in {{inter-domain-link-discovery}}
+The Ethernet Topology Model is used to report the intra-domain Ethernet links supporting the intra-domain IP links as well as the Ethernet LTPs that might terminate cross-technology Ethernet links, inter-domain Ethernet links or access links, as described in detail in {{inter-domain-link-discovery}}
-and in {{multi-layer-link-discovery}}.
+and in {{multi-technology-link-discovery}}.

 All the intra-domain Ethernet and IP links are discovered by the P-PNCs, using mechanisms, such as LLDP {{IEEE_802.1AB}}, which are